 Continue to add your strips, placing a center hole through the screw.
-Spread out the strips evenly.
+Spread out the strips evenly as pictured above.

 Once you have your strips evenly spaced, place the nut on the screw and tighten.
 Don’t overtighten as you may need to adjust it later.